Base URL: https://api.usecortex.ai

 Multi-Tenant Architecture

-(departments/teams).
+All endpoints support Cortexβs hierarchical multi-tenant system usingtenant_id (primary organization) and sub_tenant_id (departments/teams).
 This enables secure data isolation for enterprise applications.

 Default Sub-Tenant Behavior: When you create a tenant, Cortex automatically creates a DEFAULT sub-tenant that acts as a global space.
 If you donβt specify a

-in your API calls, your data will be stored in this default sub-tenant.
+sub_tenant_id in your API calls, your data will be stored in this default sub-tenant.
 This is perfect for organization-wide data that should be accessible across all departments.Creating Additional Sub-Tenants: Sub-tenants are created automatically when you first use a new

-Cortex provides a powerful two-tier metadata system for precise document organization and filtering:Tenant Metadata (tenant_metadata
+Cortex provides a powerful two-tier metadata system for precise document organization and filtering:Tenant Metadata (tenant_metadata)

 - Purpose: Organization-level metadata that applies consistently across all documents within a tenant